-Royal Basin Trail is a 13.9 mile heavily trafficked out and back trail located near Sequim, WA that features a lake and is rated as moderate.
+Royal Basin Trail is a 13.9 mile heavily trafficked out and back trail located near Sequim, Washington that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from June until October.

 From Sequim, 3 miles east on U.S. 101 to Palo Alto Road.
 Turn right and drive 7.5 miles to Forest Service Road 28.
 Stay left and drive 1 mile to Forest Service Road 2860.
 Turn right and drive 11 miles to the Dungeness Trailhead.

 Beautiful scenery.
 Good trail.
 Spectacular lake s open meadows with deer and marmot.
 Also saw s grouse!

 Amazing!
 Most beautiful trail I've been on!
 I uploaded some of my favorite pics for you!